FAQs for Patients

 • Who will be in charge of my care?

-Plan ahead and write down possible questions to ask.
-Ask a friend or relative to come along for support and to hear the responses to the questions.
-Bring a tape recorder to record the discussion to replay later.
+Prepare in advance by making a list of potential questions to ask.
+(Review suggested questions above.)
+Ask a friend or relative to come along to offer support and hear the responses to your questions.
+Bring a recording device (or use your voice memo app on your smartphone) to record the conversation for future reference.

 Yes.
-Most clinical trials provide short-term treatments related to a designated illness or condition, but do not provide extended or complete primary health care.
-In addition, by having the health care provider work with the research team, the participant can ensure that other medications or treatments will not conflict with the protocol.
+Most clinical trials offer short-term treatments for a specific illness or condition, but they do not provide comprehensive primary care that covers all aspects of a person’s health.
+It’s important to note that when a health care provider collaborates with the research team, they can ensure that the trial’s protocol won’t interfere with any other medications or treatments the participant may be receiving.

-Ideas for clinical trials usually come from researchers.
-After researchers test new therapies or procedures in the laboratory and in animal studies, the treatments with the most promising laboratory results are moved into clinical trials.
-During a trial, more and more information is gained about a new treatment, its risks and how well it may or may not work.
+Clinical trial ideas typically originate from researchers.
+Once researchers have experimented with new therapies or procedures in the laboratory and in animal studies, the treatments showing the most encouraging results are moved in to clinical trials.
+Throughout the trial process a greater understanding is gained about the new treatment, including its potential risks and how effective it might be.

-A control is the standard by which experimental observations are evaluated.
-In many clinical trials, one group of patients will be given an experimental drug or treatment, while the control group is given either a standard treatment for the illness or a placebo.
+A control serves as the benchmark for assessing experimental findings.
+In many clinical trials, one set of patients receives an experimental drug or treatment while another group, known as the control group, is given either the usual treatment for the illness or a placebo.

 Drug trials are conducted in phases.
 The trials at each phase have a different purpose and help scientists answer different questions:

-• Phase I trials, researchers test a new drug or treatment in a small group of people (20-80) for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.
+• Phase I trials: Researchers test a new drug or treatment in a small group of people (20 to 80) for the first time to evaluate its safety, determine a safe dosage range and identify side effects.

-• Phase II trials, the study drug or treatment is given to a larger group of people (100-300) to see if it is effective and to further evaluate its safety.
+• Phase II trials: The study drug or treatment is given to a larger group of people (100 to 300) to see if it is effective and to further evaluate its safety.

-• Phase III trials, the study drug or treatment is given to large groups of people (1,000-3,000) to confirm its effectiveness, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.
+• Phase III trials: The study drug or treatment is given to large groups of people (1,000 to 3,000) to confirm its effectiveness, monitor side effects, compare it with commonly used treatments and collect information that will allow the drug or treatment to be used safely.

-• Phase IV trials, post-marketing studies delineate additional information including the drug’s risks, benefits, and optimal use.
+• Phase IV trials: Post-marketing studies collect and report additional information, including the drug’s risks, benefits and optimal use.

 Most human use of investigational new drugs takes place in controlled clinical trials conducted to assess safety and efficacy of new drugs.
 Data from the trials can serve as the basis for the drug marketing application.
-Sometimes, patients do not qualify for these carefully controlled trials because of other health problems, age, or other factors.
+Sometimes, patients do not qualify for these carefully controlled trials because of other health issues, age or other factors.
 For patients who may benefit from the drug use, but don’t qualify for the trials, FDA regulations enable manufacturers of investigational new drugs to provide for “expanded access” use of the drug.
-For example, a treatment IND (Investigational New Drug application) or treatment protocol is a relatively unrestricted study.
-The primary intent of a treatment IND/protocol is to provide for access to the new drug for people with a life-threatening or serious disease for which there is no good alternative treatment.
-A secondary purpose for a treatment IND/protocol is to generate additional information about the drug, especially its safety.
+For example, a treatment investigational new drug (IND) application or treatment protocol is a relatively unrestricted study.
+The primary intent of a treatment IND protocol is to provide for access to the new drug for people with a life-threatening or serious disease for which there is no good alternative treatment.
+A secondary purpose for a treatment IND protocol is to generate additional information about the drug, especially its safety.
 Expanded access protocols can be undertaken only if clinical investigators are actively studying the new treatment in well-controlled studies, or all studies have been completed.
 There must be evidence that the drug may be an effective treatment in patients like those to be treated under the protocol.
 The drug cannot expose patients to unreasonable risks given the severity of the disease to be treated.

 Some investigational drugs are available from pharmaceutical manufacturers through expanded access programs listed in ClinicalTrials.gov.
 The manufacturer generally manages expanded access protocols, with the investigational treatment administered by researchers or doctors in office-based practice.
-If you or a loved one are interested in treatment with an investigational drug under an expanded access protocol listed in ClinicalTrials.gov, review the protocol eligibility criteria and location information and inquire at the Contact Information number.
+If you or a loved one would be interested in treatment with an investigational drug under an expanded access protocol listed in ClinicalTrials.gov, review the protocol eligibility criteria and location information and inquire at the contact information listed for the protocol.

 Related Stories